 One of the greatest joys for Azia Naveed, Kaspa’s Forest Gate franchisee, is ensuring customers satisfacion

 Tell us about your journey before Kaspa’s.
-How does your previous experience come useful now?
+How does your previous experience come in useful now?

 How did you come across Kaspa’s desserts business opportunity?

 AN: My brother Atif introduced me to Kaspa’s, he actually owns two Kaspa’s franchises himself in Chelmsford and Bracknell.
 He told me that it was a very good brand to work with and that the head office team encourages and supports their franchises a lot.
 Not having owned my own business previously, my brother’s positive experiences with Kaspa’s Desserts encouraged me to invest myself.

 What does your typical day look like as a franchisee?

 AN: I opened my Kaspa’s restaurant in July this year and am here every day, from the moment the store opens until it closes to support and help the staff.
 I take care of all the day-to-day aspects of the business, from placing the orders to making the staff rotas.
 As I am still new to the business, I am learning every day alongside my staff.
 Most of my days start with administrational tasks such as placing orders and checking deliveries.
 I then help the staff set up the store and prepare the products for the day ahead.
 I also spend a lot of my time getting to know the customers, looking at who is visiting and building relationships with them.

 What are the highlights of your Kaspa’s journey so far?